 Photo from Sarah & David’s Just Us Wedding At The Cragwood Country House Hotel

 Fancy taking me with you?

 I love Elopements, whether it is in the romantic Lake District, Scotland or anywhere in the world!
-If you like my photography and you would like me to document your elopement and to create some stunning portraits of your adventure.
+If you like my photography and would like me to document your elopement and create some stunning portraits of your adventure.
 Then I would love for you to contact me!

 It's always worth a lookout at various venues as some will have elopement wedding packages specifically made for your elopement, or winter elopement packages.

 Some places to elope in the Lake District:

 Cote How | Lake Side Hotel | Cragwood Country House Hotel | Merewood Country House Hotel | Briery wood Country House Hotel | Lindeth-howe | Hidden River Cabins | Glenridding House | Storrs Hall | Broadoaks | Armathwaite Hall

 This blog post was put together with the help of the following celebrants!